isabella232/Avalara-AvaTax-for-OpenCart/README.md

 # Avalara AvaTax for OpenCart
 The OpenCart connector for AvaTax is a module that integrates the OpenCart check-out process with the cloud computing sales tax service AvaTax, provided by Avalara, Inc. for the calculation, compliance and reporting of sales tax.
 OpenCart is an open source PHP-based online e-commerce solution.
 <h2>Compatibility</h2>
-Avalara AvaTax for OpenCart Version 02.02.03.00 is compatible with OpenCart versions:
+<b>Avalara AvaTax for OpenCart Version 02.02.03.00</b> is compatible with OpenCart versions:
 <p><ul>2.0.0.0</ul>
 <ul>2.0.1.0</ul>
 <ul>2.0.1.1</ul>